phanquanghung/eeg-classification-api/README.md

 ### API

 The API is divided into two parts, **server** and **request**.
-The server loads the model and handles POST requests, and then returns the results to the client side.
+The server loads the model, handles POST requests, and then returns the results to the client.

-While it should be noted that the input data must include full (32) channels, the transfer option by chunk (32) is also recommended.
+While it should be noted that the input data must include total (32) channels, the transfer option by chunk (32) is also recommended.
 If implemented correctly, the server will return a prediction approximately every 2 seconds.

 ## Getting Started